Influencer marketing is the new trend in advertising, but the truth is, it has been around for ever since I can remember.

 Someone who is truly relevant for the product’s audience.

-The most important thing in this equation is the fact that the target audience needs to resonate with that influencer, look up to them in a way that not only can but will definitely influence their way of using the product/service.
+How do you determine your audience?
+Building your buyer persona is the basis of your marketing pyramid, for it helps you better determine your target.
+After you took care of this aspect, the most important thing in this equation is the fact that the target audience needs to resonate with that influencer, look up to them in a way that not only can but will definitely influence their way of using the product/service.

 The early stages of influencer marketing had nothing to do with public figures but rather with iconic characters.